 In Québec, the Civil Code and labour standards legislation generally prohibit a buyer of assets from re-employing the employees as new employees without recognizing their seniority with the acquired business for all purposes.

 Typically, termination or severance and change of control obligations are embedded within employment agreements or hiring letters.
 A clear understanding of all termination or severance-related obligations is critical.

-Because of the "reasonable notice" concept (for further information, see the "Employment law" chapter) these obligations are often much more significant than they might first appear.
+Because of the "reasonable notice" concept (for further information, see the "Employment law" section of the Guide to Doing Business in Canada) these obligations are often much more significant than they might first appear.

 A buyer should carefully review all termination or severance-related provisions (and potential enforceability risks) under all employment agreements, hiring letters, variable compensation or incentive plans (cash-based and equity-based), and policies.
-Note whether change of control provisions or agreements are "single trigger" (triggered by closing, regardless of re-employment) or "double-trigger" (triggered only if the employee is not re-hired, or is terminated at or within a specified period after closing).
+A buyer should note whether change of control provisions or agreements are "single trigger" (triggered by closing, regardless of re-employment) or "double-trigger" (triggered only if the employee is not re-hired, or is terminated at or within a specified period after closing).

 A buyer should also pay attention to pending lawsuits, outstanding employee complaints, government investigations and recent terminations (unless a release agreement has been executed by the ex-employee).

 As noted previously, a buyer of assets has significant control over terms of employment at the point of re-hiring (except in Québec).
 Ideally, such changes will be implemented through pre-hiring employment agreements or hiring letters effective on closing.
 However, a buyer of shares does not have any automatic right to alter terms of employment after closing.